sones/sones/Notifications/Notifications/Readme.txt

 Every Notificationtype which is public and should be accessible inside the UI goes in here.

-DO NOT ADD A REFERENCE TO PANDORAFS OR PANDORADB!
+DO NOT ADD A REFERENCE TO GraphFS OR GraphDB!

 IP Adress/Port usage